Calling Test

 3. Nobody Tells You the Emptiness Comes After the Achievement

 This is the achievement trap.
-Happiness from achievement is temporary.
-Purpose provides something achievement cannot — lasting meaning that does not depend on the next win.
+Happiness from achievement is temporary by design.
+Purpose provides what achievement cannot — lasting meaning that doesn't depend on the next win.

 5. Your Pain Was the Preparation — Not the Detour

 Most successful people have a wound they tried to outrun.
-The absent father they compensated for with achievement.
-The rejection they buried under degrees.
+The absent father compensated for with achievement.
+The rejection buried under degrees.
 The failure they swore would never happen again.

 6. Saying No Is More Important Than Saying Yes